idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ## More Background

 Banks play a crucial role in market economies.
-They decide who can get finance and on what terms and can make or break investment decisions.<sup id="afootnote1">[1](#footnote1)</sup> Lenders would prefer to issue loans with understandable risk of not getting paid back.
+They decide who can get finance and on what terms and can make or break investment decisions.<sup id="afootnote1">[1](#footnote1)</sup> Lenders want to issue loans with understandable risks of not getting paid back.

-At the heart of the loan decision process is applying available borrower information to determine credit-worthiness:
+At the heart of the loan decision process is using available borrower information to determine credit-worthiness:

 > Credit scoring algorithms, which make a guess at the probability of default, are the method banks use to determine whether or not a loan should be granted.
 This competition requires participants to improve on the state of the art in credit scoring, by predicting the probability that somebody will experience financial distress in the next two years.<sup id="afootnote2">[2](#footnote2)</sup>